 What productivity software is best?

-How to have a productive day: bonus productivity tips for work trips
+How to have a productive day: Bonus productivity tips for work trips

 When it comes to learning how to become more productive at work, metrics vary.
-Your productive day while traveling might not look like your office-bound colleague’s.
-Productivity means making the most out of the time you have, whether that’s using your downtime for self-improvement podcasts or fitting in a quick gym session at the airport to stay focused.
+Your productive day while traveling might not look like your office-based colleague’s.
+Productivity means making the most of the time you have, whether that’s using your downtime for self-improvement podcasts or fitting in a quick gym session at the airport to stay focused.

 • Keep an accurate to-do list with small, actionable goals.

 And our number one productivity tip for work?
 Take a break.
-It’s easy to forget this one when you’re worried about keeping up with colleagues back home during a trip, but you’ll operate at peak productivity when you’ve had time to rest.
-Schedule it into your calendar or add a little self-care into your to-do list.
+It’s easy to forget this when you’re worried about keeping up with colleagues back home during a trip, but you’ll operate at peak productivity when you’ve had time to rest.
+Schedule it into your calendar or add a little self-care to your to-do list.

 Suggested articles